Austrian Airlines

 €480

-Free check · 3 years (Austria) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 3 years (Austria) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Austrian Airlines

-Austrian Airlines operates 80+ aircraft from its Vienna hub, serving 130+ destinations.
+Austrian Airlines operates a fleet of aircraft from its Vienna hub, serving destinations worldwide.
 The airline is part of the Lufthansa Group and a Star Alliance member.
 Vienna Airport's central European location makes it a key hub for East-West connections.
-Austrian's on-time performance averages 78–82%, with delays concentrated on Eastern European routes during winter months.
+Austrian's on-time performance varies seasonally, with delays concentrated on Eastern European routes during winter months.

 Our Success Rate